Marwie375/Supabase-Database-Actions-Backup/README.md

 - GitHub Action Integration: Leverages free and reliable GitHub Actions for automation.
 - Easy Database Restoration: Clear steps to restore your database from backups.

+I forked this to update the 3 dependancies below, but then decided to add some features, see improvments below.

 ### Updated Versions